Do you struggle with anxiety, stress or feeling never good enough?

 Stress, burnout and low energy

-Stress, pressure and rushing around are common experiences in our fast-paced, performance-rated lives.
-Stress is a physiological response that helps us to get through a challenging situation: but it is supposed to be short-lived.
+Feeling a lot of stress and pressure can become really exhausting over time.
+I am definitely someone who puts a lot of pressure on myself, and have had to learn how to slow down and feel okay with doing less.
+Stress is a physiological response that helps us to get through a challenging situation, but it is supposed to be short-lived.
 Without a healthy balance of activation and relaxation, our minds and bodies suffer.
 Stress can create tension and headaches, digestive and immune problems, chronic fatigue, or outbursts of anger.

 Pain, tension, headaches and digestive problems